N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-L/Components-Sensors/DHT11-Temperature-and-Humidity-Sensor.md

-# DHT11 Temperature and Humidity Sensor using Lorfi-W
+# DHT11 Temperature and Humidity Sensor using Lorfi-L

 # Description